On the derivation of mean-field percolation critical exponents from the triangle condition: Comparing diagrams: a sojourn into linear algebra

-The goal of the remainder section is to remove all the Fourier analysis from the above proof so that it may be carried out on an arbitrary unimodular transitive weighted graph.
-If the reader is only interested in the cases $G=\Z^d$ and $G=\bbH^d_L$ they may safely skip the rest of this subsection.
-Let us stress however that we believe that the tools we introduce below are in fact rather elegant and, in some cases, do not appear to have been used in probability theory before.
+In this section we prove \cref{prop:triangle_comparison} in full generality, removing all the Fourier analysis from the proof given for the Euclidean and hierarchical cases in \cref{sec:mainproof}.
+We will use the alternative expressions for $A_\beta$ and $B_\beta$ derived from the mass-transport principle in \eqref{eq:Adefunimod} and \eqref{eq:Bdefunimod} throughout our calculations.
+While we have made this section into an appendix due to its tangential relationship to the rest of the paper, we stress that the tools introduced here are in our view highly elegant and, in some cases, do not appear to have been used in probability theory or classical statistical mechanics before.

 The general proof of \cref{prop:triangle_comparison} will be based on the theory of infinite positive (semi)definite matrices and the Schur product theorem, with a particularly important role being played by a theorem of Ando \cite{MR535686} concerning the interplay between the \emph{Hadamard product} (i.e., the entrywise product) and the usual matrix product.
-Since the results we use are spread around several disparate sources and since we expect the content of this section to be highly unfamiliar to most probabilists, we give a thorough, self-contained, and probabilist-friendly treatment of most of the results that we use.
+Since the results we use are spread around several disparate sources and since we expect the content of this section to be highly unfamiliar to most of our audience, we give a thorough and self-contained treatment of most of the results that we use.
 A secondary purpose of this self-contained account is to prove infinite-dimensional cases of various results that are usually stated only in the finite-dimensional case.
 In addition to the paper on Ando \cite{MR535686}, the primary sources we used to prepare this section were \cite{MR2284176} and \cite[Appendix A]{MR2064921}, both of which are written in a very accessible manner.

 Let $V$ be a countable (finite or infinite) set, and denote by $\cM(V) = \R^{V \times V}$ the set of all matrices indexed by $V$.
 Let $L^0(V)$ be the set of \emph{finitely supported} functions $L^0(V) := \{ f \in \R^V : f(v) =0 $ for all but finitely many $v\}$, so that every $T \in \cM(V)$ defines a linear map